2019 Best Volunteer Abroad Programs, Organizations, & Projects

 2019 Best Volunteer Abroad Programs

-While traveling abroad can be expensive, we feature wonderful programs such as International Volunteer HQ, which are super affordable and available in over 45 different destinations, including Bali, South Africa, Costa Rica, Peru, Fiji, Nepal, and Italy.
-They have supported over 85,000 travelers to volunteer abroad safely since 2007 and have an experienced team of volunteer travel experts who will ensure you are well prepared for your trip.
-Their top rated programs and focus on safety are what makes IVHQ the world’s most popular choice for solo travelers, couples, families, and groups.
+While traveling abroad can be expensive, we feature wonderful volunteer organizations such as International Volunteer HQ, which are super affordable and available in over 45 different destinations, including Bali, South Africa, Costa Rica, Peru, Fiji, Nepal, and Italy.
+They have supported over 100,000 travelers to volunteer abroad safely since 2007 and have an experienced team of volunteer travel experts who will ensure you are well prepared for your trip.
+Their top volunteer abroad rated programs and focus on safety are what makes IVHQ the world’s most popular choice for solo travelers, couples, families, and groups.
 They also have the world’s largest range of projects to choose from with volunteer opportunities in Healthcare, Childcare, Teaching, Conservation, Construction, Wildlife and Animal Care, and more.
-Some of the most popular destinations to check out are Madagascar, Vietnam, Kenya, Cambodia, Spain, and Thailand, and they’ve recently opened new programs in Jamaica, Greece, Malaysia, Belize, Belgium and USA - New Orleans.
+Some of the most popular destinations to check out are Madagascar, Vietnam, Kenya, Cambodia, Spain, and Thailand, and they’ve recently opened new programs in Jamaica, Greece, Australia, Belize, Belgium and USA - New Orleans.

 Or if you're interested in volunteering with animals, then check out Plan My Gap Year's wildlife conservation projects, some of the most popular in the world.
 If you want to work with animals in exotic locations, then check out Fronteering, which offers a Husky Ranch volunteer project in Canada and Predator Research Internship in the Amazon.